 Two herbal extracts known for their brilliant, yellow-orange hues—curcumin and saffron—both have been found in randomized, controlled studies to be safe and effective treatments for depression and may be your best natural antidepressant option.
 Taking either of these natural antidepressants will relieve your depression symptoms as much as antidepressant medications such as Prozac, the research shows.

 Curcumin Supplements as Natural Antidepressants: Head-to-Head Study vs. Prozac

 Curcumin, the primary active ingredient of the Indian spice turmeric, is best-known in natural medicine circles for its anti-inflammatory effects.
-But researchers recently discovered how curcumin supplements can also act as effective an effective herbal antidepressant.
+But researchers discovered how curcumin supplements can also act as effective an effective herbal antidepressant.
 The study involved 60 patients with major depressive disorder who were randomly divided into three groups: one group received curcumin only in the form of 500 mg standardized curcumin extract twice daily, another group received the standard daily dose of 20 mg fluoxetine, and the third group received a combination of the two treatments.